 While there is a clearly defined index used as a benchmark for the funds in question, it is not built into the investment objectives of the funds.
-The fund factsheets report performance against a comparator group, as opposed to against the benchmark.
-With the active management nature of the Edentree funds, there will be periods of divergence from both the comparator group and the benchmark, neither of which are adjusted for ESG specific considerations.
+The fund factsheets report performance against a comparator group, as opposed to against the formal benchmark.